-Supplemental protection to Standard Contracting clauses is additional forms of appropriate safeguards.
-They are important for being compliant with the GDPR in view of a recent judgment from the European Court of Justice (Schrems II).
+Supplemental protection of the Standard Contracting clauses is an additional form of appropriate safeguards.
+They are important for being compliant with the GDPR in view of the Schrems II judgment from the European Court of Justice.
 Reading time: 3 minutes

 What is supplemental protection to Standard Contracting clauses?

 The Standard Contracting clauses, the SCCs, are contracts for data transfers from the EU/EEA with obligations on the parties to ensure secure data transfers.
 There are several forms of appropriate safeguards.
 You must use them when regularly transferring personal data to a non-approved country outside of the EEA.
 The EU Commission can approve non-EU countries’ legislation to provide adequate security for personal data in the form of its so-called adequacy decisions.